Shirley MacLaine: Activism and politics

+MacLaine visited China during the Cultural Revolution and was impressed by Maoism.
+She later recounted a positive anecdote to Deng Xiaoping, who dismissed it as false.

 MacLaine is godmother to journalist Jackie Kucinich, daughter of former Democratic U.S. Representative Dennis Kucinich.

 On February 7, 2013, Penguin Group USA published Sachi Parker's autobiography Lucky Me: My Life With – and Without – My Mom, Shirley MacLaine.
 One of its claims was that, when Sachi was in her 20s, her mother told her she believed that Steve Parker was a clone of her real father, an astronaut named Paul then traveling in the Pleiades.
 MacLaine denied this and called the book "virtually all fiction".

 In her 2024 book, The Wall of Life, MacLaine states that she and her daughter "have never been closer."

 Legal issues

-In 1959, MacLaine sued Hal Wallis over a contractual dispute.
-The lawsuit has been credited with ending the old-style studio star system of actor management.
-In 1966, MacLaine sued Twentieth Century-Fox for breach of contract when the studio reneged on its agreement to star MacLaine in a film version of the Broadway musical Bloomer Girl based on the life of Amelia Bloomer, a mid-nineteenth century feminist, suffragist, and abolitionist, that was to be filmed in Hollywood.
+In 1959, MacLaine sued Hal Wallis for breach of contract.
+That lawsuit has been credited with ending the old-style studio star system of actor management.
+In 1966, MacLaine sued Twentieth Century-Fox for breach of contract after the studio reneged on its agreement to star MacLaine in a film version of the Broadway musical Bloomer Girl based on the life of Amelia Bloomer, a mid-nineteenth century feminist, suffragist, and abolitionist, that was to be filmed in Hollywood.
 Instead, Fox gave MacLaine one week to accept their offer of the female dramatic lead in the Western Big Country, Big Man to be filmed in Australia.
 The case was decided in MacLaine's favor, and affirmed on appeal by the California Supreme Court in 1970.
 The case is discussed in many law-school textbooks as an example of employment-contract law.